nuclearcat/MAC-Telnet/README.markdown

 through the MAC Telnet protocol to permit connecting to Linux machines via their ethernet address using SSH protocol.

-Using the SSH protocol no mactelnet.users file is requiered.
+Using the SSH protocol mactelnet.users file is not requiered.
 Public key authentication works seamlessly permiting logins without password.

 The SSH versions of the client and daemon are not compatible with the Telnet